apache/parquet-format/Encryption.md

 in order to verify its integrity.
 New footer fields keep an information about the file encryption algorithm and the footer signing key.

-For encrypted columns, the following modules are always encrypted, with the same column key: pages and page headers (both dictionary and data), self-reference payloads, column indexes, offset indexes, bloom filter headers and bitsets.
+For encrypted columns, the following modules are always encrypted, with the same column key: pages and page headers (both dictionary and data), column indexes, offset indexes, bloom filter headers and bitsets.
 If the column key is different from the footer encryption key, the column metadata is serialized separately and encrypted with the column key.
 In this case, the column metadata is also considered to be a module.